With MongoDB, a highly scalable and flexible NoSQL database, you can easily connect from Node.js using the mongodb

 , we can use the connect

-function to obtain a connection to the database and perform operations such as searching for documents, inserting new data, updating records, etc.
+function to get a connection to the database and perform operations like searching for documents, inserting new data, updating records, etc.

 import connect from './dbConnection.mjs';